 3. Use the FREE Recruitment Resources from the NVFC

 The National Volunteer Fire Council’s Make Me a Firefighter program is a great resource for U.S.-based volunteer fire and EMS departments to get a slew of free resources and marketing for recruitment efforts.

 Signing up to create your department’s free profile is easy — just head to portal.nvfc.org now.
 Once registered, you’ll also have access to invitations, postcards, posters, social media images and more — all of which you can customize to meet your department’s specific needs.
 Plus you can download and embed videos for use in your own recruitment marketing efforts!
 It’s all free from the NVFC.

-With an expected extension of the FEMA SAFER (Staffing for Adequate Fire & Emergency Response) grants for up to six years (currently pending Senate approval at the time of this post), now is a great time to start looking at ways your department can benefit from this program.
+FEMA’s SAFER (Staffing for Adequate Fire & Emergency Response) offers departments an amazing funding opportunity over multiple years for a variety of recruitment needs.
+Now is a great time to start looking at ways your department can benefit from this program.

 You can use SAFER funds in the Recruitment & Retention category to fund recruitment marketing programs, member progression incentives, pay for PPE for new recruits and more.

 The application period for the FY20 program is currently active at the time of this post through early March.
 The application period typically lasts about a month.
 Be sure your department is prepared to apply for the current or future grant timelines.

 5. Are You a 501(c)(3)?
 Leverage Google for Non-Profit Programs